neshanth/todo-list-fm/README.md

 # Todo-list Front end Mentor Challenge

 I built this todo app as part of a front end mentor challenge.
 This project is built with css flexbox and react.
-I have used Concepts like Context.
+I built this while learning React side by side with a Udemy Course.

 ## How to view the website